An exciting, prolific and incredibly inventive chef, Tom Anglesea's dishes are always a joy to eat.

 London’s restaurant scene has, for years, been centred around its most affluent areas.
 The illustrious hotels that have traditionally housed the city’s best restaurants – Claridge’s, The Connaught, The Dorchester, The Ritz and so forth – all sit in that moneyed hourglass between Belgravia and Mayfair, and over the course of time they formed the foundation of London’s glitzy, glamorous dining scene.
 But in recent years, the winds of change have blustered from west to east across the capital.
 A few years ago, you could have dismissed this as a brief dalliance with London’s younger, cooler district, but it’s pretty clear now that East London’s food scene is here to stay.

-Right in amongst that list is The Laughing Heart in Hoxton.
-Tom Anglesea has been head chef at the restaurant-cum-wine bar since it opened and, despite it being a little off the beaten path, he has built a steady reputation for the restaurant as a place for inventive, seasonal cooking.
-Tom takes inspiration from Europe and Asia to create dishes full of unexpected twists and turns.
-Classic European dishes like Dorset crab, peas and avocado or mutton tortellini with broad beans sit very happily alongside pak choi with Shaoxing brot and the ever-popular Sichuan crème brûlée.
+Until it closed in 2022, The Laughing Heart in Hoxton had been part of that list.
+Tom Anglesea was head chef at the restaurant-cum-wine bar until, building a steady reputation for the restaurant as a place for inventive, seasonal cooking.
+He took inspiration from Europe and Asia to create dishes full of unexpected twists and turns.
+Classic European dishes like Dorset crab, peas and avocado or mutton tortellini with broad beans sat very happily alongside pak choi with Shaoxing brot and the ever-popular Sichuan crème brûlée.

 As so often happens, Tom’s dishwashing job soon became a kitchen role, and he found himself fitting lunch and dinner services around his college commitments.
 He would start his day in class in the morning, then dash to the restaurant to do lunch service, run back to college in the afternoon, then return to the stoves for the evening.
 ‘I remember sitting in an exam and I just didn't have a clue what the questions were,’ he laughs.
 ‘I knew something had to give, so I told my parents I was going to be a chef and that was that really.’